ModelAtlasofTheEarth/model_template/README.md

 <details><summary>CLICK TO EXPAND</summary>
 <p>

-Please add files and additional information in the `model_reproduction` folder
+Please add files and additional information in the `model_reproduction` folder, and describe these using the following table: